 Foreign currency risk is the risk that the value of future cash flows will fluctuate as a result of changes in foreign currency exchange rates.
-The Corporation's foreign currency risk arises from its purchase and sale of crude oil, working capital balances denominated in foreign currencies and on the translation of its foreign operations.
-Foreign currency risk on the purchase and sale of crude oil is mitigated as the majority of the activities occur in the same period, therefore foreign currency risk exposure is limited to crude oil held in inventory.
-The Corporation also has foreign currency risk arising from the translation of amounts receivable from and payable to its foreign subsidiary.
+The Corporation's foreign currency risk arises from its purchase and sale of crude oil, working capital balances and debt instruments denominated in foreign currencies and on the translation of its foreign operations.
+Foreign currency risk on the purchase and sale of crude oil is mitigated as the majority of the activities occur in the same period.